-Control Ref # Foundation's Control Description Test Procedure Test Result 8.01 A Vendor Management policy, which provides guidance for identifying, measuring, monitoring, and mitigating risks associated with third party providers, is included in the Standard Operating Policies and Procedures which is presented annually to The LCMS Foundation Management.
-Inspected the vendor management policy to determine whether it was reviewed annually and provides guidance for identifying, measuring, monitoring, and mitigating risks associated with third party providers.
+Control Ref # Foundation's Control Description Test Procedure Test Result 9.01 A Vendor Management policy, which provides guidance for identifying, measuring, monitoring, and mitigating risks associated with third party providers, is included in the Standard Operating Policies and Procedures which is presented annually to the Foundation management.
+Inspected the Vendor Management policy to determine whether it was reviewed annually and provides guidance for identifying, measuring, monitoring, and mitigating risks associated with third party providers.
 No exceptions noted.
-8.02 Annually, attestation reports (or equivalent) for critical vendors are obtained and reviewed by management to evaluate the effectiveness of the vendor's controls.
+9.02 Annually, attestation reports (or equivalent) for critical vendors are obtained and reviewed by management to evaluate the effectiveness of the vendor's controls.
 Complementary user entity controls detailed in attestation reports, if applicable, are evaluated to verify these are addressed by management.
-Inspected a sample of critical vendors to determine whether documentation evidencing that an attestation report (or equivalent), including complementary user entity controls, was reviewed by The LCMS Foundation management.
+Inspected a sample of critical vendors to determine whether documentation evidencing that an attestation report (or equivalent), including complementary user entity controls, was reviewed by the Foundation management.
 No exceptions noted.
-8.03 Annually, critical vendors are assessed and reviewed by management.
+9.03 Annually, critical vendors are assessed and reviewed by management.
 Inspected the most recent annual vendor risk assessment to determine whether it was performed.
 No exceptions noted.
-8.04 Executed agreements are in place with critical vendors and are approved by the appropriate level of management.
+9.04 Executed agreements are in place with critical vendors and are approved by the appropriate level of management.
 Inspected a sample of critical vendors to determine whether an executed service agreement is in place and was approved by the appropriate level of management.
 No exceptions noted.